Rate of tunneling nonequilibrium quasiparticles in superconducting qubits

-Using the standard methods in the environmental P(E) theory, the noise power of phase fluctuation, i.e. $S(t)=\langle \delta \phi(t) \delta \phi(0) \rangle $, can be determined from the fluctuation-dissipation theorem the way how it describes Johnson-Nyquist noise \cite{Ingold:880853}.
-The quasiparticle channel is assumed to be in parallel to supercurrent, junction capacitance, and an external impedance channels.
-The noise from the resistor gets shunted through the Josephson junction at low frequencies therefore the electromagnetic environmental effects can be encoded in the transmission of quasiparticle channel.
-Considering a qubit junction with high quality factor, the effective impedance of the junction is restricted to the absorption and emission of a single mode $\omega_p$, i.e. $Z_{\textup{eff}}=\pi/2C[\delta(\omega - \omega_p)+\delta(\omega+\omega_p)]$.
-The junction plasma frequency is $\omega_p=\sqrt{2\pi I_c/ C\Phi_0}$ where $I_c $ is the critical current and $C$ the papacitance of the junction and $\Phi_0$ is the quantum of flux $\Phi_0\approx 2.07\times 10^{-15} \textup{Wb}$.
-Let us introduce the dimensionless parameter wave impedance $\rho_c=4\pi Z_0/R_K$ where $Z_0=\sqrt{\Phi_0/2\pi I_c C}$ and the electronic resistance quantum $R_K = \hbar/e^2 = 25.8 \textup{k}\Omega$.
-Note that in this definition the cooper pair quantum resistance (i.e. $R_K/4$) was considered, which makes it 4 times bigger than $\rho$ definition in Ref. {[}\onlinecite{Ingold:880853}{]}.
-We encode the difference in the subindex ``$c$''.
-The vacuum fluctuations of the condensate is controlled by its corresponding wave impedance, i.e. $S(0)=\rho_c$.
-The phase in our analysis is conjugate to the cooper pair charge, thus in our derivation of tunneling rate from Fermi's golden rule \cite{Ansari:2012} the phase fluctuations appears in the form of $S/4$; (for details see Appendix B).
-From the above definitions one can drive $\rho_c=\sqrt{E_c/2 E_J}$, for the cooper pair charging energy $E_c$, and the junction energy $E_J$.
+Using P(E) theory, the power spectrum of phase fluctuations in the qubit $S(t)=\langle \delta \phi(t) \delta \phi(0) \rangle $ can be obtained from the fluctuation-dissipation theorem \cite{Ingold:880853}.
+To see this we followed in \cite{Ansari:2012} the RCSJ models and its microscopic analogue \cite{tinkhambook,Ambegaokar82,Caldeira83,Caldeira81}, where the quasiparticle channel is put in parallel to supercurrent, Josephson channel, the junction capacitance $C$, and the external impedance $Z(\omega)$.
+In qubits with high quality factor, the effective impedance of junction is restricted to the absorption and emission of Plasma frequency $\omega_{p}=1/\sqrt{CL_{J}}$, i.e. $Z_{\textup{eff}}=(\pi/2C)(\delta(\omega - \omega_p)+\delta(\omega+\omega_p))$, where the Josephson inductance is $L_{J}=\Phi_{0}/2\pi I_{o}$, critical current $I_{o} $, and the quantum of flux $\Phi_0= 2.07\times 10^{-15} \textup{Wb}$.
+The noise from resistors gets shunted in the junction at low frequencies; therefore the electromagnetic environmental effects can be encoded in the transmission of quasiparticle channels.
+In Ref. \cite{Ansari:2012} we introduce a parameter called the dimensionless Cooper pair wave impedance $\rho_c=4\pi Z_0/R_K$ with $Z_0=\sqrt{L_J/ C}$ and resistance quantum $R_K = \hbar/e^2 = 25.8 \textup{k}\Omega$.
+From the above definitions one can find that Cooper pair wave impedance is $\rho_c=\sqrt{E_c/2 E_J}$.
+According to Ref. \cite{Ingold:880853}, the vacuum fluctuations induced by the quasiparticle channel in the condensate state is controlled by the wave impedance $S(0)=\rho_c$ across a junction.

-From Fermi's golden rule one can derive the tunneling rate for any strength of environmental effects and the broader energy range enforced by the multi-boson transitions \cite{Ansari:2012}.
-For a typical superconducting qubit with arbitrary coupling and bias phase, this results into the rate of eq. (\ref{eq. appA final}) in Appendix B. This can be simplified in the case of a phase qubit with large capacitance, where the phase is localized around its bias value at zero: